Mindfulness for Zoom Fatigue

 Resources and Practices

-Exhaustion from online calls, or ‘Zoom fatigue’, has become an omnipresent experience during the pandemic.
+Exhaustion from online calls, or ‘Zoom fatigue’, has become an omnipresent experience since the pandemic.

 Here you’ll find resources to help you understand the psychological and nervous system effects of online calls, and become more familiar with your own patterns.
 You’ll also find technical tips and mindfulness practices to help reduce Zoom fatigue.